FluffyBullet/first_template/README.md

 >*Fonts used on website - Playfair Dsiplay"

 [HTML & CSS book](#https://www.amazon.co.uk/s?k=jon+duckett+html+and+css&sprefix=jon+duckett%2Caps%2C73&ref=nb_sb_ss_ts-doa-p_4_11) - Book borrowed from Jason Reynolds.
->*Hints, tips and presentation of html and css used throughout the codes*
+>*Hints, tips and presentation of html and css used throughout the codes<br>

-images used
-icons
+exmaple of creating columns within a page<br>
+Understanding use of display:none and visibility:hidden<br>
+Formating layout of contact form*

 ### Acknowledgements
 Contacts discussed the project with